Menu

 Professional Development Fund Information & Past Awardees

-NEP members can learn more about the fund and apply for financial assistance by visiting the Professional Development Fund Application page.
+During a funding cycle, NEAP members can learn more and apply for the program by visiting the Professional Development Fund Application page.
 Log in is required to access this application.
+Please note: We are not currently accepting applications for funding.
+Members will be notified and the application will be available when a new cycle begins.

 2023 Awardees: